The truth is air diffusers clog even when they are advertised as Non-clogging.

-1) When air is discharged in water, sludge counterflows into the air discharge opening(s) due to water pressure and
+1) When air is discharged in water, sludge counterflows into the air discharge opening(s) due to high water pressure.

-Regardless of air diffusion method and product shape, it is the same for all air diffusers.
+Regardless of the air diffusion method or product shape, it is the same for all air diffusers.

 2) Sludge counterflow does not equal clogging.